The holiday season brings to mind such wonderful thoughts; love, joy, happiness to the world – you know the picture.

 More than any other time of the year, the pressure is on to be in a relationship.

-To celebrate the DVD release of Bridget Jones’ Baby, relationship expert and sexologist Dr Nikki Goldstein dispenses some survival dating tips based on lessons learnt from everyone’s favourite unlucky-in-love big screen romantic.
+Relationship expert and sexologist Dr Nikki Goldstein dispenses some survival dating tips based on lessons learnt from everyone’s favourite unlucky-in-love big screen romantic.

 Nothing is more attractive to a man than a woman with confidence.
 Bridget goes after what she wants, whether it’s a job, a story or a man.
 Avoid the needy, lusty damsel in distress vibe, men love women who can take control – and that’s the kind of man you should be looking for.